Jack W. Meek: Academic positions

-Meek was visiting scholar at the University of Southern California working with the Civic Engagement Initiative (2003 – 2006), Visiting Professor of Government at Claremont McKenna College (2006 – 2013), was the CAPES Foreign Visiting Professor at the Universidade Estadual do Norte Fluminense, Brazil (2007), and the Visiting Professor Erasmus University, Netherlands (2015).
+Meek was visiting scholar at the University of Southern California working with the Civic Engagement Initiative (2003 – 2006), Visiting Professor of Government at Claremont McKenna College (2006 – 2013), was the CAPES Foreign Visiting Professor at the Universidade Estadual do Norte Fluminense, Brazil (2007), and the Visiting Professor of Research at Erasmus University, Netherlands (2015).

 Administrative experience

-Meek currently serves as Director, Center for Research, College of Business and Public Management, University of La Verne (2015 – current); Previously he was Director, Master of Public Administration Program (2008 – 2015).
-University of La Verne; Coordinating Dean, School of Public Affairs and Health Administration (SPAHA) 2000 – 2003, Chair, Department of Public Administration (1988 – 2002) University of La Verne.
+Meek served as Director, Center for Research, College of Business and Public Management, University of La Verne (2015 – 2021); Previously he was Director, Master of Public Administration Program (2008 – 2015).
+University of La Verne; Coordinating Dean, School of Public Affairs and Health Administration (SPAHA) 2000 – 2003, and Chair of the Department of Public Administration (1988 – 2002) University of La Verne.